mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 Possible realizations are:

-  a) always have two bits before payload in flow forwarding model, e.g. by including the whole TOS byte, which would also enable DSCP setting and reading.
+  a) always have two bits before payload in flow forwarding model, e.g. by including the whole Type of Service (TOS) byte, which would also enable DSCP setting and reading.

   b) use 4 different context IDs depending on what ECN field value was received or should be set.